codeactual/sinon-doublist/docs/sinon-doublist.md

 - `{object} sinon`
 - `{string | object} test`
-  - `{object}` Current test context, ex. `this` inside a 'before each' hook, to receive mixins
+  - `{object}` Current test context, ex. `this` inside a 'before each' hook, to receive the sandbox/mixins
-  - `{string}` Name of supported adapter which will auto-create hooks and setup/teardown mixins
+  - `{string}` Name of supported adapter which will automatically set up and tear down the sandbox/mixins
   - Adapters: 'mocha'

 - `{boolean} [disableAutoSandbox=false]`